iamcrowd/reasoning/Readme.md

 Create a blank file at `run/input-file.owllink`.

+# Testing
+The tests directory has got all the PHP tests.

 ## PHPUnit
 Test can be executed using PHPUnit.
 Download it from https://phpunit.de/ and make it available on your PATH.
 Remember to check your repository if you are using a GNU/Linux distribution.

 # License
 ![AGPL3 logo](https://www.gnu.org/graphics/agplv3-with-text-100x42.png)